 “The University is entitled to retain ownership of any inventions created as a result of federal funding” shows a fundamental ignorance with regard to the law.
 Bayh-Dole applies to federal agencies.
 It requires federal agencies to use a default patent rights clause.
 That clause may be tailored in various ways.
 Bayh-Dole does not give a university any general right to inventions.
 Each funding agreement distributes whatever rights in inventions are available, based on the patent rights clause that is included.
 Thus, it is each funding agreement–in the form of a federal contract–that controls the disposition of subject inventions.

 As for the goofy attempt at qualifying the misrepresented general claim, the account here manages to work in “exceptional circumstances” but fails to recognize that an agency can modify the invention requirements in any number of ways.
 Only one of those ways is that the agency requires assignment of title.
 The agency cannot “retain title.”
 It never has title to begin with.
 All an agency can do in a contract is refuse to allow a university, if the university obtains title, to keep that title.
 Gosh, clarity would be a good thing.
-How can people operate with such rot in their heads?

 - When a University innovator discloses the creation of an invention derived from federally funded research, the University has two months from that date to disclose that information to the appropriate federal agency.
 The University also must patent all inventions it elects to own and commercialize.